wuestkamp/osx_dock_multi_monitor/README.md

 Clone this repo in some location.
 Then

 `cp script.scpt.env script.scpt` and adjust path in it.
+Also adjust the resolution depending on your desktop.

 `cp osx_dock_multi_monitor.plist.env osx_dock_multi_monitor.plist` and adjust path in it